sgillespie/lambda-calculus/doc/system-f.md

 ### Variables and Function Application
-Variables and function applications in &lambda;<sub>&rarr;</sub> are identical to those in &lambda;.
+Variables and function applications in &lambda;<sub>&rarr;</sub> are identical to those in &lambda; [2].
 Variables are just names that hold values, as in `x` or `myVar`.
 To distinguish between these from type variables, we use names that begin with a lowercase letter.

 Function application takes the form `f x y z`, where `f` is an abstraction and `x`, `y`, and `z` are arguments.

 ### Lambda Abstraction
-The only syntactic difference is in abstractions.
+The only syntactic difference is in abstractions [1].
 In &lambda;<sub>&rarr;</sub>, we have to specify the type of its argument.
 Consider the following expression.

     λ x:T. body